zk-bankai/nova-eddsa/README.md

 _High Throughput Ed25519 Signature Verification using Nova_

 This repository contains Ed25519 signature verification circuit which is represented as a step function in Nova computation.
-At each step, the step function takes hash of the message (hashing of message is performed outside circuit), public key and the signature as input followed by verifying the signature in circuit.
+At each step, the step function takes hash of the message, public key and the signature as input followed by verifying the signature in circuit.
 The verification circuit is dependent on non-native field arithmetic which is implemented at [bellpepper-ed25519](https://github.com/lurk-lab/bellpepper-gadgets/tree/main/crates/ed25519).

 ## Build